Advanced Vite Plugin Configuration

 npm install -D vite-plugin-inspect

 Type definitions ship with vite; import Plugin and PluginOption from it directly.
-Declare vite as a peerDependency (not a hard dependency) in any plugin you publish so consumers control the installed version.
+Declare vite as a peerDependency (not a hard dependency) in any plugin you publish so consumers control the installed version — a hard dependency ships a second copy of Vite into the consumer’s tree and breaks singleton assumptions in the dev server.

 Core Mechanics: enforce, apply, and Hook Order